physicsuniverse/EMV_Verify/README.md

 Key aspects include:

-- Analytical and numerical solutions derived for the perturbation equation.
+- Analytical solutions derived for the perturbation equation.
 - Transformations into different coordinate systems (such as Boyer-Lindquist and isotropic coordinates).
-- Numerical root-finding to determine parameters governing the solutions.
+- Specific boundary conditions to determine the upper boundary of the existence domain for the EMV model.
-- Visualizations of solutions such as the electromagnetic mode as a function of `z`.
+- Visualizations of numerical solutions.

 This repository accompanies the paper *"Spontaneous Vectorization in the Einstein-Maxwell-Vector Model"* on arXiv available at [arxiv:2410.xxxxx](https://arxiv.org/abs/2410.xxxxx).